Do wedding bands have to match?

 Meaning Over Matching

 More important than matching wedding bands is understanding their meaning.
-Wedding rings symbolize love and commitment - whether the rings match perfectly or don't.
-What matters is what symbol they symbolize - for some couples, this may mean choosing their rings together while for others it might mean surprising each other with surprise purchases; both approaches can bring unique memories.
+A wedding ring represents love and commitment, no matter that fits perfectly with another.
+What matters is what they symbolize, for some couples; this may mean they choose their rings together, while for others it might mean surprising each other with beautiful purchases that surprize; both approaches can bring unique memories.

 Finding a Balance